gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 many missing months to fairly include in the responses.
-Missing values occur for many reasons and in this case were likely just machine or human error^[It is actually pretty amazing that there are hundreds of locations with nearly complete daily records for over 100 years.].
+Missing values occur for many reasons and in this case were likely just machine or human error^[It is actually pretty amazing that there are hundreds of locations in the U.S. with nearly complete daily records for over 100 years.].
 These are time series data and in time series analysis we assume that the population of interest for inference is all possible realizations from the